 Southwestern Arabian Peninsula; Pakistan and India to Afghanistan, Nepal, through Myanmar and Thailand to Malaya, and Sri Lanka.

 Treated as a subgenus of Rana by Dubois, 1981, Monit.
 Zool.
 Ital., N.S., Suppl., 15: 233.
 First ranked in modern times as a genus by Poynton and Broadley, 1985, Ann.
 Natal Mus., 27: 124, this arrangement followed by Dubois, 1992, Bull.
 Mens.
 Soc.
 Linn.
 Lyon, 61: 314.
 Grosjean, Vences, and Dubois, 2004, Biol.
 J. Linn.
 Soc., 81: 171-181, regarded on the basis of DNA sequence data that Euphlyctis (monophyly assumed) is the sister taxon of Hoplobatrachus, with Fejervarya, Sphaeroteca, Nannophrys and Limnonectes forming more distant relations.
-Frost, Grant, Faivovich, Bain, Haas, Haddad, de Sá, Channing, Wilkinson, Donnellan, Raxworthy, Campbell, Blotto, Moler, Drewes, Nussbaum, Lynch, and Green, 2006, Bull.
+Frost, Grant, Faivovich, Bain, Haas, Haddad, de Sá, Channing, Wilkinson, Donnellan, Raxworthy, Campbell, Blotto, Moler, Drewes, Nussbaum, Lynch, Green, and Wheeler, 2006, Bull.
 Am.
 Mus.
 Nat.
 Hist., 297: 136, also regarded Euphlyctis as the sister taxon of Hoplobatrachus.
 Pyron and Wiens, 2011, Mol.
 Phylogenet.
 Evol., 61: 543-583, in their study of Genbank sequences confirmed the monophyly of this taxon, its position as sister of Hoplobatrachus, and a phylogenetic estimate for exemplar species.